 In contrast to investment via closed-end real estate funds, less capital is needed to finance projects using crowdfunding or crowd investing.
 The minimum investment amount is often only between 200 and 500 euros.
 In addition, crowd investing platforms offer some services and by distributing your money over several projects, you achieve a recommended risk diversification or diversification.

-What return can be achieved with nursing homes?
+What return can be achieved with nursing home investments?

-The following factors and circumstances influence the possible return that you can achieve with your nursing home:
+The following factors and circumstances influence the possible return that you can achieve with your nursing home investments:

 - Property location (city, district, region)